Entry and Exit Criteria

 PlanItem_HumanTask_1 with an exit criterion looks as follows:

 <planItem id="PlanItem_HumanTask_1" definitionRef="HumanTask_1"> <exitCriterion sentryRef="Sentry_1" /> </planItem>

 The conditions and events behind entry and exit criteria can be expressed by so-called sentries.
 Refer to the Sentry section on how sentries work and what kind of conditions can be expressed by them.

 When any entry criterion is met, the plan item it is defined for performs the state transition from

 ENABLED.
 While the plan item is not in state

 AVAILABLE, entry criteria are not relevant.

-When any exit criterion is met, a plan item performs a state transition from
+Similarly, when any exit criterion is met, a plan item performs a state transition from any of the states

 ACTIVE to state